The Gorman Family Endowed Fund

 Given the powerful impact of John’s service experience with Habitat for Humanity, this family mantra might now be better stated as “build memories, not houses—unless you’re building houses!”

 A strong preference is given to students participating in a fall SJE.
-Students who receive funds are required to write a 1,500-word reflection on their experience and how it has contributed to their Villanova education.
-The essay is due two weeks after the student returns from the trip.
+Students who receive funds are required to write a 1,500-word reflection letter about their experience and how it has contributed to their Villanova education.
+The essay is due after the student returns from the trip.